GrandyB/goxel/README.md

     - Tools
         - Brush can set width/height/depth separately
+        - New doodad placer tool - select a file and place it at will
+    - Layers
+        - New merge layer down
     - Colours
         - Colour picker also integrated directly into the tools panel for tools like the brush
         - Blend mode added